Buca Arena

-Buca Arena is a football stadium in Izmir and is located near to Yedigöller, north of Buca.
+Buca Arena is a football stadium in İzmir and is located near to Yedigöller, north of Buca.
 Construction began in 2008; the opening ceremony of the new stadium was in 2009.
 The official capacity of Buca Arena is 8,810.
 Near the stadium, a carpet area, two basketball courts, jogging paths and a 300 car parking lot are located.

 Bucaspor played its first official match at the stadium against Çorumspor on 18 January 2009.